 - 1- Turn on the ventilator and select child default setting. - 2- Let the ventilator cycle a few times and during cycling disconnect power supply, the back up system should switch immediately to internal battery power.
 LED indicators should also switch to internal battery. - 3- Check battery level.
 Do not run the ventilator if battery level is low, install a fully charged battery. - 4- During ventilator cycling, observe pressure wave and live ventilation parameters on the screen. - 5- Disconnect the test lung and check for BCI (breathing circuit integrity) visual alarm associated with yellow warning indicator.
-BCI audible alarm associated with red warning indicator must activate in 15 seconds. - 6- Block patient output completely to activate Pmax alarm should be activated. - 7- Re-connect the test lung, BCI visual and audible alarms should be deactivated. - 8- Change Vt/Rate setting and observe changes on the lung, live ventilation parameters, and the pressure wave form. - 9- Turn off PEEP and observe changes on the lung, live ventilation parameters and the pressure wave form. - 10-Activate pause, night mode, and flow waveform to ensure proper functions and screen display. - 11- Turn off oxygen cylinder and check for low pressure and no pressure audible and visual alarms. - 12-Turn off Ventilator by pressing ON/OFF button for 4 seconds.
+BCI audible alarm associated with red warning indicator must activate in 15 seconds. - 6- Block patient output completely to activate Pmax alarm should be activated. - 7- Re-connect the test lung, BCI visual and audible alarms should be deactivated. - 8- Change Vt and observe changes on the lung, live ventilation parameters, and the pressure wave form. - 9- Change Rate and observe changes on the lung, live ventilation parameters and the pressure wave form. - 10-Change I:E ratio or Ti and observe changes on the lung, live ventilation parameters and the pressure wave form. - 11- Turn off PEEP and observe changes on the lung, live ventilation parameters and the pressure wave form. - 12-Activate pause, night mode, and flow waveform to ensure proper functions and screen display. - 13- Turn off oxygen cylinder and check for low pressure and no pressure audible and visual alarms. - 14-Turn off Ventilator by pressing ON/OFF button for 4 seconds.